Why is time value of money important

 Jennifer Park

 The concept of the time value of money has been around for decades.
-Below, we’ll examine why the time value of money is so important and how people can actually use it to their advantage in real estate.
+Below, we’ll examine what the time value of money is, why it is so important and how people can actually use it to their advantage in real estate.

 On the other hand, individuals can invest to maintain buying power over time.
-This is common for analyzing opportunity costs as well as for retirement planning.
+This is common for analyzing opportunity costs, retirement planning, and to continue getting the best value for money.
 Using formulas for present value, future value, and compound interest opportunities will help with optimal decision-making.

 why is time value of money important